 Pablo Amadeos Rojas Villacorta, 45

 Renan Anselmo Avalos Silva, 29

 Richard Reinald Villarroel Godoy, 27

 Yonni Barrios Rojas, 50

-Plan A involves using a drill placed directly above the shelter where the miners are holed up.
-Under Plan B, a hole is being drilled at a roughly 80-degree angle into an area of the mine shaft that is used as a mechanical workshop.
-That distance, engineers estimate, is around 2,034 feet (620 meters).
-The drill used in Plan C would need to cut through some 1,969 feet (600 meters) of rock and earth.
+Plan A involved using a drill placed directly above the shelter where the miners were holed up.
+Under Plan B, a hole was drilled at a roughly 80-degree angle into an area of the mine shaft that was used as a mechanical workshop.
+That distance, engineers estimated, was around 2,034 feet (620 meters).
+The drill used in Plan C needed to cut through some 1,969 feet (600 meters) of rock and earth.

-Plan A drill is a Raise Borer Strata 950, usually used for drilling ventilation shafts in mines.
+Plan A drill was a Raise Borer Strata 950, usually used for drilling ventilation shafts in mines.

-Plan B drill is a Schramm T-130, usually used for boring water holes.
+Plan B drill was a Schramm T-130, usually used for boring water holes.

-Plan C drill is a Rig 421 drill, usually used for drilling for oil.
+Plan C drill was a Rig 421 drill, usually used for drilling for oil.